-The Group provides security holders access to information about its governance and performance, including Annual Reports, full-year and half-year financial statements, directors' commentaries and analyst briefings through its website at www.macquarietelecomgroup.com.
+The Group provides security holders access to information about its governance and performance, including Annual Reports, full-year and half-year financial statements, directors' commentaries and analyst briefings through its website at www.macquarietechnologygroup.com.

-In addition, the principal methods of communication with security holders are through Annual General Meetings and investor day presentations.
-The Board encourages security holders to use these events to ask questions and make comments on the business, operations and management of the Group.
+In addition, the principal methods of communication with security holders are through Annual General Meetings and the publication of investor day presentations.
+The Board encourages security holders to use the Annual General Meeting to ask questions and make comments on the business, operations and management of the Group.
 Security holders that are unable to attend the Annual General Meeting are provided with the opportunity to provide questions and comments to the Chairman and the auditor of the Group in advance.
 Substantive resolutions at meetings of security holders are decided by a poll, rather than by a show of hands, except where the total proxies held in favour of a resolution mean that the outcome is mathematically certain.